m4ttsch/omscs-notes-notes/computer-networks/Architecture and Principles.md

 The advantage of the narrow waist is that it is fairly easy to get a device on the network.
 The drawback is that since every device is running IP, it’s very difficult to make any changes at this layer.

 ## Goals Survivability
 The network should continue to work even if some of the devices fail.

 There are two main ways to achieve survivability: **replication** and **fate sharing**.

 In replication, one can just keep state at multiple places in the network, so that when any node crashes, there is always a replica waiting to take over.

 Fate sharing says that it is acceptable to lose state information for some entity if that entity itself is lost.
 For example, if a router crashes, all of the state on the router - like the routing tables - is lost.

 A system that allows fate sharing and can withstand losing state when losing a device can withstand network failures better and is easier to engineer.

 ## Goals Heterogeneity
 The internet supports heterogeneity through the TCP/IP protocol stack.

 TCP/IP was designed as a monolithic transport where TCP provided flow control and reliable delivery, and IP provided universal forwarding.

 It became clear that every application did not need reliable, in-order delivery.
 For example, streaming voice/video often perform well even if not every packet is delivered.
 The domain name system (DNS) often also does not need completely reliable, in-order delivery.

 Fortunately, the narrow waist of IP allowed the proliferation of many different transport protocols in addition to TCP.

 The internet also supports heterogeneity through the “best effort” service model, whereby the network can lose packets, deliver them out of order, and generally doesn’t provide any quality guarantees.
 The network also doesn’t provide information about failures or performance.

 ## Goals Distributed Management
 Another goal of the internet is distributed management and there are many scenarios where distributed management has played out.

-For example, In addressing, we have routing registries.
+For example, in addressing, we have routing registries.
 In North America, the managing organization is called ARIN, while in Europe the same organization is called RIPE.
 DNS allows each independent organization to manage its own names.
 BGP allows each independently operated network to configure its own routing policy.

 No single entity needs to be in charge, which allows for organic growth and stable management.

 On the downside, the internet has no single “owner”.
 In such a network where management is distributed, it can often be very difficult to determine who or what is causing a problem.

 Other goals of the internet include:
 - Cost effectiveness
 - Ease of attachment
 - Accountability

 The network design is fairly cost effective as is.

 Ease of attachment is essentially a huge success.
 Any device that speaks IP can attach to the internet.
 The lesson here is that when the barrier to innovation is lowered, people will get creative about the types of devices that will run on top of the internet.